WikiStage: Objectives

-The objective of WikiStage is to encourage democratic debate and to bring forward ideas from experts around the world.

-The organisation states they “provide a stage for the world's most interesting questions”.
-With their global network of events and video debate platform WikiStage aims to “improve education and strengthen democratic debate”.
+The primary objective of WikiStage is to facilitate democratic discourse by providing a platform for experts to present ideas on a global scale.
+Defining its mission as providing a "stage for the world's most interesting questions," the organization utilizes a network of international events and a dedicated video-based debate platform to disseminate information.
+Through these initiatives, WikiStage seeks to “improve education and strengthen democratic debate.”

 The WikiTalk

 The presentations published on WikiStage are called WikiTalks.
 The short talks of three, six or nine minutes each address a specific topic and cover questions ranging from history and philosophy to genetics, and jazz.
 Promotional presentations or extreme views in WikiTalks are not allowed.

 WikiTalks are typically filmed at conferences, but they can also be recorded with just a camera and a speaker.
 A recording session of five to ten experts is called a 'WikiCorner' and can be organised by anyone after acquiring a WikiCorner license.